The Online Vocational English as a Second Language (VESL) Program

-The Online Vocational English as a Second Language (VESL) program is designed to help students improve their job prospects in the U.S. You can easily access the program from anywhere, anytime, making it an innovative way to enhance your language skills.
+Online Vocational English as a Second Language (VESL) is a program that focuses on learning English with a special emphasis on job related skills and vocabulary.
+The program is designed to help students with their day-to-day English language skills to improve their job prospects in the U.S. You can easily access the program from anywhere, anytime, making it an innovative way to enhance your language skills.

 Accreditation & Certification